A PBN-RL-XAI Framework for Discovering a "Hit-and-Run" Therapeutic Strategy in Melanoma: Introduction

-Here, we present a novel computational framework integrating PBN modeling with reinforcement learning to systematically discover optimal therapeutic interventions for overcoming innate anti-PD-1 resistance in melanoma.
+Here, we present this novel computational framework to systematically discover optimal therapeutic interventions for overcoming innate anti-PD-1 resistance in melanoma.
 We constructed dynamic PBN models from patient transcriptomic data to capture the regulatory logic governing therapy response, then employed RL agents to identify multi-step intervention strategies.
-Using explainable artificial intelligence, we mechanistically interpreted the learned control policies to understand their biological basis.
+Using explainable artificial intelligence (XAI), we mechanistically interpreted the learned control policies to understand their biological basis.

 Our analysis reveals that innate resistance corresponds to a fundamental system-level transition from a plastic, multi-stable network state to a rigid, canalized landscape dominated by a JUN/LOXL2 regulatory axis.
-Most significantly, our RL approach discovered a non-obvious "hit-and-run" therapeutic strategy: a precisely timed, 4-step temporary inhibition of LOXL2 achieving 93.45\% success rate in silico.
-Explainable AI analysis demonstrated that this transient intervention effectively erases the molecular vulnerability signature driving resistance, allowing the network's intrinsic dynamics to complete the therapeutic transition without sustained intervention.
+Most significantly, our RL approach discovered a non-obvious ``hit-and-run" therapeutic strategy: a precisely timed, 4-step temporary inhibition of LOXL2 achieving 93.45\% success rate in silico.
+This computational hypothesis requires rigorous experimental validation before clinical consideration, yet demonstrates the framework's potential for discovering non-intuitive therapeutic strategies in complex biological systems.

-This work provides the first application of integrated PBN-RL-explainable AI(XAI) methodology to cancer immunotherapy resistance, offering a generalizable framework for discovering time-dependent therapeutic strategies in complex biological systems.
-Our work is organized as follows.
-Section II details our methodology, from data acquisition and network inference to the reinforcement learning and XAI frameworks.
-Section III presents the results, including the characterization of the resistant network and the discovery and validation of optimal control strategies.
-Finally, Section IV discusses the implications of our findings and concludes the paper.